 remodeled store receiving final shipments, fielding phone calls, and, in between, making

 His vision for the space is twofold: A place for year-round residents to congregate and pick up staples like milk, eggs, bread and meat.
-At the same time, he hopes to cater to the town's many summer residents by
+At the same time, he hopes to cater to the town's many summer residents by offering high-end, gourmet food products like imported cheese.

 "The product lines are really going to run the gamut," Cole said.